sathirak/cauldron/README.md

 </div>

 <div align="left">

+A Chrome extension to streamline your workflow, the all-in-one tool for effortless content gathering and organisation.

-A Chrome extension that can be used to store important data like Images, Links, Selected Text and even Code
+Store important data like Images, Links, Selected Text and even Code

 ## Installation